-This article on the Great Fire of Rome will take two stepped approach:
+This article on the Great Fire of Rome will take a stepped approach:

-We take the opportunity to look at some recent world events, drawing interesting parallels between Nero’s great fire of Rome in 64AD and the fires, lootings and uprisings in London during August 2011.
+- We take the opportunity to consider some recent world events, drawing interesting parallels between Nero’s great fire of Rome in 64AD and the fires, lootings and uprisings in London during August 2011.

-Fires were not new to ancient Rome, in fact they were relatively frequent in a city where multi-storey apartment blocks were built very close to one another, often propping each other up, with very narrow streets between them.
+Fires in Rome were relatively frequent: It was a city with booming urbanisation levels where multi-storey apartment blocks were built very close to one another, often propping each other up with common walls.
+Very narrow streets between them were disorderly and insufficient to provide a barrier against the fire spreading.
 For this very reason emperor Augustus had set up the first fire brigade corps of the city which was steadily strengthened by successive Roman emperors.

-The great fire of Rome in AD 64 is perhaps the event for which Emperor Nero is best and most popularly remembered for, at least nowadays.
+The great fire of Rome in AD 64 is perhaps the event for which Emperor Nero is best and most popularly remembered for together with his vicious persecution of the Christians which followed it.
 To this day there are contradictory stories as to how it started and whether it might have been accidental or a consequence of arson.
 In the latter case who might have been responsible?

-Hindsight does suggest a number of certain details and outcomes:
+Hindsight suggests a number of certain details and outcomes:

 It seems certain that whilst the fire had started through accidental causes there were also a number of arsonists about and indeed people who were actively preventing the actions of those who might attempt to put the fire out.
 There could have been many motives; just as an example it was not unknown for “developers” to provoke fires in order to burn buildings down then buy the remains to rebuild them and resell at a high margin.
 Of course once the fire was started there would have been many who would have taken advantage of the situation even for their own particular interests, for looting or simple religious or socio-political motive: this sort of behavior is clearly visible even in modern disaster situations.